AlaM-01/backend-developer-task/README.md

 ## Solution:
 Please see the solution.md file for details.

-Note: test files (.spec) have been commented out — uncomment their contents and run npm test to execute them.
+Note: Test files (.spec) have been commented out.
+Uncomment their contents and run `npm test` to execute them.

 ## Task description:
 # Blue Ribbon Egypt - Backend Developer Task